nvi-inc/fs-vgos/fs-vgos.md

     ssh-add ~/.ssh/id_rsa

-This will decrypt your private key in memory and ssh clients in the current session can then use it to login as before.
+This will decrypt your private key and allow any ssh clients the current login session to use it without a password.

 Setting Up Password-less Log Transfers
 --------------------------------------